 The tungsten values were particularly interesting as they positively reinforced the Company's consulting geologist's predictions of the Empire system hosting significant values of tungsten at depth.
 Following a site visit In April 2019, Nigel Maund, the Company’s consultant geologist, completed an update of his 2015 geological report of the Empire Mine.
 Amongst his conclusions, he confirmed that the Empire Mine comprises a world class polymetallic ore system containing tungsten and molybdenum, as well as copper, gold, silver, zinc and lead.
 He also concluded that the mine is sited along a major north south structure, with some five kilometres of geologic strike (of which the footprint of the heap leach open pit copper project is one-kilometre).
-Furthermore, he reported that exploration has to date focused on the near surface oxides in the proposed open pit and concluded that only 1% to 2% of the ore system has been tested to date.
+Furthermore, he reported that exploration has to date focused on the near surface oxides in the proposed open pit and concluded that the potential mineralised system has been less than 1% exploited and explored.

 Borah Resources is a 100% Idaho registered subsidiary of the Company.
 Given the world's growing need for battery metals and cobalt in particular the Company’s Redcastle and Bighorn properties represent a timely acquisition, strategically located in the USA's only prospective cobalt region, the Idaho Cobalt Belt, approximately 100 miles north of the Empire Mine.

 With a management team that has successfully constructed, commissioned and operated mines, a low risk mining-friendly jurisdiction and excellent infrastructure, Phoenix is looking to fulfil its ambitions to become a mid-tier base metal and precious metal producer.